-I fell in love with the design and the “Royal Pillar” type woodwork at the front of the table and that is how I knew I had to have it.
+I fell in love with the gold handle and the “Royal Pillar” type woodwork at the front of this table.

 Here is the before shot.